The rate on an average 30-year fixed rate mortgage (FRM) slid to 6.85% in the week ending February 21, 2025. The average 15-year FRM dipped to 6.04%.

-Watch for FRM rates to generally work their way lower in 2025 as the Fed completes its job to fully stabilize consumer inflation (and job growth) following the pandemic disruption.
-The FRM rate decrease through 2025 is expected to be followed by a long-term upward trend, which began in 2013 at the outset of a half-cycle with some 30 years of rising rates on all borrowing.
+Watch for FRM rates to generally work their way lower in 2025 as the Fed completes its job to fully stabilize consumer inflation (and job growth).
+The Fed task is complicated by the pandemic and political disruptions rippling through the economy.
+Any FRM rate decreases in 2025 are expected to be followed by a long-term upward trend, which began in 2013, the outset of a half-cycle with some 30 years of rising rates on all borrowing.

-That said, current political interference with the economy may spill over into 2025.
-That might cause bond investors to drive 10-year T-Notes further up as seen in the past few months.
-Cutting income tax rates adds to debt as well as privatizing quasi-government mortgage agencies put pressure on rates to stay high.
+That said, current political interference with the economy is spilling over into real estate transactions in 2025.
+Bond investors may well have cause to drive 10-year T-Notes further up or down, as seen over the past several months.
+Cutting income tax rates adds to government debt while privatizing quasi-government mortgage agencies and other government services creates uncertainty which causes mortgage rates to stay high.

-In the long term, property sellers suffer from high FRM rates.
+In the long term, property prices suffer from high FRM rates.
 Property pricing is primarily supported by the amount a buyer can borrow to fund a purchase.
-Thus, annual increases in FRM rates force most sellers to eventually drop prices or exit the market.
+Thus, annual increases in FRM rates force most sellers to eventually drop prices or exit the for-sale market as for-sale inventory rises except during the annual spring bounce.
+The eventual decline in job numbers will force a further drop in property pricing.

 As for buyers dependent on purchase-money mortgage funding, they either: